 Action graph query (aquery)

 The cache key of an action.
-Computed based on action metadata, which might include the command to be execution in the action, compiler flags, library locations, or system headers, depending on the action.
+Computed based on action metadata, which might include the command to be executed in the action, compiler flags, library locations, or system headers, depending on the action.
 Enables Bazel to cache or invalidate individual actions deterministically.

 The second phase of a build.
 Processes the target graph